 3 tornadoes hit Massachusetts after Henri barrels into New England

-The severe weather felled trees and knocked out power in the region
+Severe weather felled trees and knocked out power in region

 Three tornadoes touched down in Massachusetts on Monday as the slow-moving Post-Tropical Cyclone Henri moved eastward.